As the popularity of avocados grows, so does the use of guacamole.

 In contrast, if you buy a store-bought guacamole then it can last for a week or two.
 But if you opt for a pre-prepared guacamole, check the label to make sure there are no nasty ingredients hiding inside.

-4 Healthy and Super Tasty Guacamole Recipes
+4 Healthy and Tasty Recipes

 For the purpose of showing how adaptable guacamole can be, here are some of the best recipes online.